eDiscovery-Sucks/relativity-script-library/CONTRIBUTING.md

     - `<acl>`: Access control list specifying permissions.
       - Attributes include `id`, `typeartifactid`, `typeartifactguid`, and `type` (view, edit, delete).

-Please refer to the `RelativityScriptSchema.xsd` file for additional details on required element structures and constraints.
+Please refer to the `relativity-script-schema.xsd` file for additional details on required element structures and constraints.

 ## T-SQL Coding Standards and Best Practices
 When adding SQL code within `<action>` or `<sql>` elements, please follow these best practices to ensure readability, performance, and security.